craic/arduino_power/PowerOnPowerOff.md

 [JST 2-pin cable](https://www.adafruit.com/products/261) ($0.75) and take off the Battery voltage from the positive lead on a breadboard.

+**Note** Initially, on my breadboard, the power off circuit would trigger randomly.
+Adding a **0.1 uF ceramic capacitor** across the pushbutton solved this issue.
+Breadboards typically have long connecting wires, compared to a finished circuit, and there may have been some intereference that cause the triggers.
+I have had this problem with other breadboards.

 **Note** This layout leaves out the actual Arduino as that is part of your stack with the PowerBoost and you would mount the battery in the space on the PowerShield, with a bit of double-sided tape.
 I've kept it separate here for clarity.